List of NBA seasons

-The Boston Celtics have had or tied for the best regular season record a record 18 times.
-They won the Eastern Conference 10 times, while the Los Angeles Lakers won the Western Conference 19 times.
-The Celtics and Lakers have each won 17 NBA championships, the most in NBA history.
+The Boston Celtics have had or tied for the best regular season record a record 19 times.
+They won the Eastern Conference 11 times, while the Los Angeles Lakers won the Western Conference 19 times.
+The Celtics have won 18 NBA championships, the most in NBA history.
 The Lakers also have a record 32 Finals appearances.
 The Celtics and the Lakers had played each other in the Finals for a record 12 times.
 The Celtics won 9 of their matchups while the Lakers have only won 3.